rails/rails/guides/source/routing.md

 get '/:username', to: 'users#show'
 ```

-The above routes would allow for `articles` with `id` values like `1-hello-world` that always begin with a number and `users` with `username` values like `david` that never begin with a number to share the root namespace.
+The above routes would allow sharing the root namespace and:
+- route paths that always begin with a number, like `/1-hello-world`, to `articles` with `id` value.
+- route paths that never begin with a number, like `/david`, to `users` with `username` value.

 ### Request-Based Constraints